-- Counsel are directed to have witnesses available throughout the court day.
-If no witnesses are available and there is more than a brief delay, the Court may deem counsel to have rested. - The Court attempts to cooperate with expert witnesses and other professionals, and will, except in extraordinary circumstances, accommodate them by permitting them to be called out of sequence.
+- 16. Counsel are directed to have witnesses available throughout the court day.
+If no witnesses are available and there is more than a brief delay, the Court may deem counsel to have rested. - 17.
+The Court attempts to cooperate with expert witnesses and other professionals, and will, except in extraordinary circumstances, accommodate them by permitting them to be called out of sequence.
 Counsel are urged to anticipate any such possibility and to discuss it with opposing counsel.
-If there is an objection, counsel shall confer with the Court in advance. - Counsel must notify the CRD in advance if any witness should be accommodated based on the Americans with Disabilities Act or for other reasons. - 19.
+If there is an objection, counsel shall confer with the Court in advance. - 18.
+Counsel must notify the CRD at least 15 days in advance if any witness should be accommodated based on the Americans with Disabilities Act or for other reasons. - 19.
 Counsel are advised to be on time, as the Court makes every effort to start promptly.